 This workshop will be a fun way to learn how to build your own MIDI controller all while learning the fundamentals of electronics and programming.

 For any questions, please email email@example.com for more information.

 About the Instructor:

 Gustavo Silveira is a Brazilian multimedia artist who is passionate about making things, music, videos, installations, and musical instruments.
 Gustavo holds a bachelor's degree in Music Composition by the Universidade Federal de Pelotas (Brazil) and a master's degree in Music Technology from Georgia Southern University.

-Gustavo builds custom MIDI controllers, called Bit Controllers (www.bitcontrollers.com), teaches an online course called "Making Music with Arduino", and has a blog called “Músico Nerd” (www.musiconerd.com) about music, electronics, programming, and other nerd music related content.
+Gustavo builds custom MIDI controllers, called Bit Controllers (www.bitcontrollers.com), teaches an online course called "Making Music with Arduino" (it will be available in English soon!), and has a blog called “Músico Nerd” (www.musiconerd.com) about music, electronics, programming, and other nerd music related content.
 In 2018, Gustavo was a finalist at the Guthman New Musical Instrument Competition, an international competition that awards the best new musical instruments of the year in categories of design, engineering, and musicality.
 Gustavo has also had his work featured in venues, events, and websites - such as the Arduino website, DJ Tech Tools, Gearnews, Bay Area Maker Faire, and Miami Maker Faire.